dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * [SSDT-EC-AMD](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-EC-AMD.dsl)
    * Corrects your EC devices, **needed for all Catalina users**.
 To setup you'll need to find out the name of your `PNP0C09` device in your DSDT, this being either `EC0`, `H_EC` and `ECDV`.
 You can read more about Embedded Controller issues in Catalina here: [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/)

-For those having troubles understanding the SSDTs regarding EC can use CoprNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly setup your SSDT.
+For those having troubles understanding the SSDTs regarding EC can use CorpNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly setup your SSDT.
 All other SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into EFI/OC/ACPI folder.
 You can compile with MaciASL by running File -> SaveAs -> ACPI Machine Language.

 > How do I get a copy of my DSDT for running SSDTTime?